Calvin and Hobbes by Bill Watterson for April 12, 2014

 17. 9b2fb8d21da4ef5f02efe0307e32a990796ec154e7bc1c6893b7367c51fc6ab9

-nailer Premium Member about 10 years ago
+nailer Premium Member over 10 years ago

 The knowledge for that kind of stuff has been available long time ago in serious books, before the internet was widely available, just had to know where to look.Perry´s Industrial Chemical Manual (or Handbook?)Chemistry of Explosives, and others.